indeep-xyz/docker-ip-register/README.md

 ./docker-ip-register.sh
 ~~~

-Add new records or replace records.
+Add new records or rewrite records when you run.

-The format of hostname is _a name of Docker container_ + _suffix_. default suffix is _.mydocker_.
+The format of hostname is a name of Docker container + suffix.
+The default suffix in this tool is "_.mydocker_".

 #### help